johnwroge/Next_Todos/README.md

 This application is a basic todo list generator that utilizes server side rendering to display components.
 The app utilizes a local prisma database which will need to be initialized prior to running the application.

+I built this to get more practice using Next.js.

 First,

 ```npm i prisma --save-dev```